 Preventive measures make the most effective way of avoiding risks in human and economic terms.
-A variety of indicators have been developed to support caregiving, helping to identify the risks at an early stage and target medical resources properly.
+A variety of indicators have been developed to support nursing, helping to identify the risks at an early stage and target medical resources properly.

 Among the risk assessment tools used most commonly in Finland are the Braden Scale assessing pressure ulcer risk, Nutritional Risk Screening 2002 (NRS 2002) predicting the risk of malnutrition, and the Falls Risk Assessment Tool (FRAT) predicting the risk of falls.
-However, the practical implementation of these risk assessment tools (i.e. paper forms, mental scores calculation, table interpretation and the challenge of documentation) as well as the busyness of caregiving often cripples their use.
+However, the practical implementation of these risk assessment tools (i.e. paper forms, mental scores calculation, table interpretation and the challenge of documentation) as well as the busyness of nursing often cripples their use.

-Treatment costs when risks are realized
+Treatment costs when risks are realised

 Risk assessment by nurses should be systematic and continuous in both hospital wards and home care.
-Recurring risk assessment takes its time, but considerably less in terms of cost than having the risk realize.
+Recurring risk assessment takes its time, but considerably less in terms of cost than having the risk realise.

 - Annually, the cost of pressure ulcers in Finland is more than 400 million euros, or about 2–3% of Finnish healthcare expenditures.
 About 95% of these pressure ulcers would be avoidable with preventive measures.
 [1.]

 - Malnutrition lengthens a hospital stay period by 3–6 days, up to tripling the cost of treatment .

 - In 2000, the cost of acute outpatient and inpatient treatment of falling injuries sustained by people over the age of 64 in Finland was about 39 million euros.
 The expenses are expected to rise up to 72 million euros by 2030.
 [3.]